0 hours 2 mins

 - Flip them gently and let them get golden on the second side.
 Baste them with the butter at that point.

 - Serve them right in the skillet they were cooked in.
-Just garnish with fresh dill a lemon wheels.
+Just garnish with fresh dill and lemon wheels.

 - I use individual cast iron skillets when serving this but you could make them in one large skillet and then plate them on individual plates with some of the sauce, a dill sprig and a few lemon wheels.